- 14/08/2023

 CRM Systems: Platforms like Salesforce that provide insights into customer relationships, sales funnels, and lead management.

-Social Media Analytics: Tools offered by platforms like LinkedIn, Twitter, and Facebook to measure engagement and reach.
+Social Media Analytics: Platforms like LinkedIn, Twitter, and Facebook offer tools to measure engagement and reach.

 Marketing Automation Platforms: Tools like HubSpot combine various analytics features for email campaigns, content performance, and lead tracking.